doc-suell/InstaGame/README.md

 ## Contributing

 We invite contributions from the open-source community.
 Whether you wish to add new features, improve existing ones, or fix bugs, your involvement is appreciated.
-Please don't hesitate to open an issue or submit a pull request, and let's collaborate to enhance InstaGame even further!
+Please don't hesitate to open an issue or submit a pull request.

 ## Authors